Executive Summary

 Test Configuration

 The team conducted benchmarks on a Dell PowerEdge XE9785L server equipped with eight AMD Instinct MI355X accelerators.
-The solution deployed the Qwen3-235B-A22B reasoning model using vLLM v0.10.1 optimized for AMD ROCm 7.0.
-Tests simulated realistic telecom monitoring scenarios by progressively increasing the number of monitored BBUs and associated RRHs to evaluate end-to-end system performance.
+The solution deployed the Qwen3-235B-A22B-Thinking model in FP8 precision using vLLM v0.10.1 optimized for AMD ROCm 7.0.
+The reasoning model ran in tensor-parallel mode across two MI355X accelerators.
+The remaining six accelerators hosted the bge-large-en embedding model replicas and provided memory headroom for concurrent agent context windows, vector retrieval operations, and inference request queuing.

 Testing targeted representative configurations for small (3 to 6 BBUs), medium (15 BBUs), and large (30 BBUs) deployments.
 Each configuration level ran under sustained load to capture steady-state performance, throughput and resource utilization characteristics.